johans-work/paid-source/README.md

 Primarily for one reason:

-So that you may continue work on the Asset.
+To continue the work that produced the Asset.

-Income allows you to work, and only work that pays can make up for work that doesn't.
+Income allows for work, and only work that pays can make up for work that doesn't.
 If a work has value, it's only right that it be sold.
-Capitalism was built to allow innovators and creators to get paid for the value they create, with consumers already ready to pay.
-Though capitalism doesn't force anyone to participate, by you not doing so, you prevent yourself from being able to work on your work.
+Capitalism was built to allow innovators and creators to get paid for the value they create, with consumers already lined up and ready to pay.
+Though capitalism doesn't force anyone to participate, by you not doing so, you prevent yourself from being able to work on your work, and from anyone that enjoys your work from supporting you easily.

+The reason most

 # Why does it work?